meet447/MeuxVtuber/README.md

 + Comments filtering
 + Realistic Female voice
 + Ai has memory and remember the previous replies and questions
++ Does not need any setup to use
 ```

 **How to get Token:**